Energy and Natural Resources

 Energy development accounts for 17,000 direct jobs in Utah.

-Utah ranks first among states in recoverable oil shale and oil sands reserves.
+Utah ranks first among states in oil shale and oil sands reserves.

 Utah ranks third in geothermal production nationally.

 Utah has had consistently low electricity and natural gas prices.
 The State had the fourth lowest average electricity prices in the nation in 2011.
 In 2013:

 Utah’s residential electricity rate was 10.49 cents/kWh (14 percent lower than the national average)

 Commercial rates were 8.46 cents/kWh 18 percent lower than the national average

 Industrial rates were 5.99 cents/kWh 13 percent lower than the national average